ros-industrial/industrial_ci/doc/index.rst

       matrix:

         - ROS_DISTRO=indigo UPSTREAM_WORKSPACE=file
-        - ROS_DISTRO=jade   UPSTREAM_WORKSPACE=file
+        - ROS_DISTRO=kinetic   UPSTREAM_WORKSPACE=file

 With this config, for indigo default file name `.travis.rosinstall` will be seached and used if found.
-For jade, the file that consists of the default file name plus `.jade` suffix will be prioritized.
+For kinetic, the file that consists of the default file name plus `.kinetic` suffix will be prioritized.

 When `$ROSINSTALL_FILENAME.$ROS_DISTRO` file isn't found, `$ROSINSTALL_FILENAME` will be used for all jobs that define `UPSTREAM_WORKSPACE`.